These Lemon Blueberry Scones are tender and flaky, with fresh blueberries throughout and a dreamy lemony glaze!

 And then made them two more times.
 Ya, we sort of love them.

-Other Homemade Scones you might enjoy!
+Other Homemade Scones we love!

 - 2 cups all-purpose flour